stephenwilde247/spotifytotidal/README.md

 ![Spotify to Tidal](https://stevza90.uk/image/spotify-to-tidal.png)

-# 🎵Migrate Your Spotify Playlists to Tidal with Ease!🎵
+# Migrate Your Spotify Playlists to Tidal with Ease!

 Are you looking to move your Spotify playlists over to Tidal without manually recreating them?
 Look no further!
 I've created a **Python** tool that takes the heavy lifting out of the process, making it fast and hassle-free.